Augists/lace/README.md

-`LACE_COUNT_STEALS` | Let Lace count how often tasks were stolen `LACE_COUNT_SPLITS` | Let Lace count how often the queue split point was moved `LACE_PIE_TIMES` | Let Lace record precise overhead times
+`LACE_COUNT_STEALS` | Let Lace count how often tasks were stolen `LACE_COUNT_SPLITS` | Let Lace count how often the queue split point was moved `LACE_PIE_TIMES` | Let Lace record precise overhead times `LACE_BACKOFF` | Let Lace workers sleep when there is no work to steal

 **Recommendations**:

 - Use `LACE_USE_MMAP` to reduce physical memory usage.
 Memory is allocated lazily by the OS.
 - Use `LACE_USE_HWLOC` to ensure threads are pinned to CPU cores appropriately.
+- Leave `LACE_BACKOFF` on as benchmarks show that this does not affect performance.

 ## Usage